thesofproject/sof/src/audio/mfcc/tune/README.md

 The directory contains a Python script `sof_mel_to_text_live_dsp_vad.py`.
-It can be used with development topologies `sof-arl-cs42l43-l0-cs35l56-l23-mfcc.tplg` and `sof-mtl-rt713-l0-rt1316-l12-mfcc.tplg`.
-It captures from default audio device `hw:0,47` (headset microphone) Mel audio features and VAD flags.
+It can be used with development topologies `sof-arl-cs42l43-l0-cs35l56-l23-mfcc-mel-normal.tplg` and `sof-mtl-rt713-l0-rt1316-l12-mfcc-mel-normal.tplg`.

+It captures from default audio device `hw:0,47` (headset microphone PCM).
-The captured frames with detected speech are sent to Whisper speech recognizer model for conversion to text.
+The Mel audio features and VAD flags are packed to be compatible with a normal PCM stream.
+The captured frames with detected speech are sent to the Whisper speech recognizer model for conversion to text.

+The more efficient method for audio features capture uses the compress PCM without continuous redundant data.
+Such MFCC development topologies are:

+- `sof-mtl-rt713-l0-rt1316-l12-mfcc-mel-compr.tplg`
+- `sof-mtl-rt713-l0-rt1316-l12-mfcc-ceps-compr.tplg`
+- `sof-arl-cs42l43-l0-cs35l56-l23-mfcc-mel-compr.tplg`
+- `sof-arl-cs42l43-l0-cs35l56-l23-mfcc-ceps-compr.tplg`

+E.g. the script `sof_mel_spectrogram_compress.py` uses the mfcc-mel-compr topology version.

 ### Prerequisites

 The script needs OpenVINO.
 Please follow the install procedure from
 <https://docs.openvino.ai/2025/get-started/install-openvino.html>.

-The following Python pip installs are needed into the same OpenVINO venv:
+The following Python pip installs are needed into the same OpenVINO venv.

 ```bash
 pip install openvino openvino-tokenizers openvino-genai